aws/amazon-chime-sdk-android/README.md

 #### Use case 20.
 Add an observer to receive the meeting metrics.

-See `ObservableMetric` for more available metrics, to monitor audio, video and content share quality.
+See ObservableMetric for more available metrics and to monitor audio, video, and content share quality.

 ```kotlin
 val observer = object: MetricsObserver {